Kawaguchi Detachment: Actions along the Matanikau

-Battle for Henderson Field
+Planning of the Battle for Henderson Field

-Planning

 The Japanese wanted to get to Henderson Field through the coast, but there was no bridgehead across the Matanikau, and planners of the 17th army did not try to re-establish one.
 Thus, the plan would resemble the plan during the Battle of Edson's Ridge (to attack the airfield from the south), except with the larger number of soldiers.
 This would hopefully surprise the Americans.
 The main attack would be done by the 2nd Division, supported by the Left Wing of Major General Nasu's 29th Infantry Regiment, and the Right Wing, where Kawaguchi would command two battalions from the 2nd Division's 230th Infantry Regiment and the 124th's III Battalion.
 The reserve would be Masao's 16th Infantry Regiment.
 Other units (the 124th's I and II Battalions, and the 4th's III Battalion) would cross the Matanikau and attack from the coast to draw the Americans' attention.
 The attack was planned for October 22, and they started marching on the 16th.
 This plan was faulty considering the troops that were on the island before October were still weakened, and they would be even more weakened by marching.
 Meanwhile, the Americans placed their troops along both the Matanikau and the ridge.

 On October 21, it was clear the attack would not be in time, so it was moved for the 23rd.
 Late into the 22nd, as Masao had brought his troops to the correct position Kawaguchi moved his troops to the east, allegedly deciding to change his strategy viewing aerial photographs of the area.
 This was done without waiting for orders, and without telling Masao.
 Kawaguchi told Masao on the 23rd he would only have one of his three battalions available for the attack, and that he would not be available for an attack from the south.
 Kawaguchi was then relieved, and his place was taken by a commander of the 230th Infantry Regiment.

-Battle

 The Japanese heavily lost the battle, as 2,200 men were killed.
 50 Americans died.